Wake-up-Freeman/OLD-ODISEO/docs/develop/module-specifications/spec-market.md

 Seigniorage used to be an important part of the protocol, but is no longer necessary.
 As of Columbus-5, all seigniorage is burned, and the community pool is no longer funded.
 Swap fees are used instead of seigniorage as ballot rewards for the exchange rate oracle.
 The following information is kept as reference:
 :::

-When Luna swaps into Daodiseo, the Luna recaptured by the protocol was called seigniorage -- the value generated from issuing new Daodiseo.
+When Luna swaps into ODISEO, the Luna recaptured by the protocol was called seigniorage -- the value generated from issuing new ODISEO.
 The total seigniorage at the end of each epoch was calculated and reintroduced into the economy as ballot rewards for the exchange rate oracle and to the community pool by the Treasury module, described more fully [here](spec-treasury.md).
 As of Columbus-5, all seigniorage is burned, and the community pool is no longer funded.
 Swap fees are used as ballot rewards for the exchange rate oracle.

 ## State

-### Daodiseo Pool Delta δ
+### ODISEO Pool Delta δ

 - type: `sdk.Dec`

- This represents the difference between the current Daodiseo pool size and its original base size, valued in µSDR.
+ This represents the difference between the current ODISEO pool size and its original base size, valued in µSDR.

 ## Message Types

 ### MsgSwap

 A `MsgSwap` transaction denotes the `Trader`'s intent to swap their balance of `OfferCoin` for a new denomination `AskDenom`.
-Daodiseo<>Daodiseo swaps incur gas and the Tobin tax, and Daodiseo<>Luna swaps incur gas and a spread fee.
+ODISEO<>ODISEO swaps incur gas and the Tobin tax, and ODISEO<>Luna swaps incur gas and a spread fee.

 ```go
 // MsgSwap contains a swap request